hakonanes/mtex-snippets/README.md

 ### distance_from_grain_boundary

 Return an @EBSD object with the euclidian distance in pixels of each measurement to a grain boundary as a property.
 Whether the measurement is a boundary or not is also included as a property to the @EBSD object.
 Edge boundaries are excluded for the distance calculation.
+If a misorientation signifying a high angle boundary threshold is passed, the same is also done for these boundaries.

 ### export2ang